 3. ABCC – American Board of Clinical Chemistry

 4. ABCC 24-month Commission on Accreditation in Clinical Chemistry (COMACC)

 5. ABFT – American Board of Forensic Toxicology

 6. ABHI – American Board of Histocompatibility and Immunogenetics

 7. ABMG – American Board of Medical Genetics

 8. ABMLI – American Board of Medical Laboratory Immunology

 9. ABMM – American Board of Medical Microbiology

 10. NRCC – National Registry of Certified Chemists

-Must be certified in Clinical Pathology by the American Board of Pathology (ABP) and hold an active New York state medical license.
+Must be certified in Clinical Pathology by the American Board of Pathology (ABP)

 At Lighthouse Lab Services, we offer solutions to help start, grow, and run clinical laboratories.
 Our recruiting team has over 14 years of proven success placing job seekers in positions ranging from entry level Medical Technologists to seasoned Laboratory Directors.
 We recruit nationwide, for permanent and travel positions with clients ranging from small hospitals to large reference laboratories.